0racle/raku-Math-Combinatorics/README.md

 # Math::Combinatorics

-This module provides a few combinatoric functions.
+This module provides a few functions for generating combinatoric sequences.

 ## USAGE